heidi04aldidi/World-Whiz/README.md

 ## Demo 🚀

-Check out the live demo of **WorldWhiz** and start exploring the world by searching for any country.
-[Live Demo Link] (add your demo link here)
+Check out the live demo of **WorldWhiz** and start exploring the world by searching for any country. [https://world-whiz-app-alpha.vercel.app/]

 ## Technologies Used 🛠️